Le Tour de Farce 2026

 “The sense of community and camaraderie that was created around it.
 The sheer silliness of it all.
 A feeling of empowerment meeting so many incredible people, and that I too can be a badass ultra distance cyclist.”

-“I arrived feeling like a complete outlier/wild card and came out feeling totally inspired by everyone i met. it was a really special weekend, and i'm so grateful to have been invited.
+“I arrived feeling like a complete outlier/wild card and came out feeling totally inspired by everyone I met.
+It was a really special weekend, and I'm so grateful to have been invited.
 More like this, please!”